Our Academy

 The team has a broad skill set, knowledge and experience of a variety of different software packages and programming languages which includes those listed below.
 Highly motivated, they enjoy creating a range of educational media productions in the knowledge that what they produce will go a long way in helping to inform and educate healthcare professionals of the future.

-Education Video & Media Manager
+Digital Media Manager

-Ed’s workload is split across the following software packages
+Ed’s workload is split across the following software packages:

 Senior Graphic & Frontend Web Designer